-While waiting for the black paint to dry, I started on the ears.
-I made two black triangles, then two slightly smaller pink ones.
+You can make the cat ears while waiting for the paint to dry.
+Draw two black triangles, then two slightly smaller pink ones.

-After cutting them out, I used hot glue to put them together.
+After cutting them out, use hot glue to put them together.

-I cut a curved shape along the bottom of the ears, a little at a time, until they fit just right.
+Cut a little at a time until they fit just right.

-I glued the ears on with the majority of the hot glue in back so it wouldn’t be noticeable
+Glue the ears on with the majority of the hot glue in back so it won’t be noticeable

-Next, I cut the eyes out of sparkly green foam.
+Now cut eyes out of sparkly green foam.

-Then I used some of the black foam scraps to make skinny diamonds and hot glued them to the middle of the eyes.
+Then use some of the black foam scraps to make skinny diamonds and hot glue them to the middle of the eyes.

-Next, I cut out a small pink triangle and rounded the corners.
-I also took two pieces of chenille and cut them into thirds.
-Using hot glue, I attached the nose and whiskers, then painted on a mouth.
+Next, cut out a small pink triangle and round the corners.
+Take two pieces of chenille and cut them into thirds.
+Finally, use hot glue to attach the nose and whiskers, then paint on a mouth.

 For the tail, I gathered 18 strands of yarn (you can use more or less, depending on how thick you want the tail) and tied them together at the top with a small piece of yarn.
 After separating the yarn into thirds, I made a braid and tied the end with another piece of yarn.
 I attached it to the back with more hot glue (if you don’t already know, hot glue is a crafter’s best friend)